fehler/ux-foundations/ux-foundations-outline.md

 2. The folks at Adobe: Mike Hu, Amanda Gross Tuft and Liz Hemingway.

-3. The team at Belfast School of Art: Paul McCormack, Kyle Body, VLs.
+3. The team at Belfast School of Art: Paul McCormack, Kyle Body, VLs; and the team at Little Thunder: Tim Potter and Gaby Muldoon.

-4. The team at Little Thunder: Tim Potter and Gaby Muldoon.
+4. Others who have provided feedback on my initial proposals: @richardreddy, @bitka, etc..

-3. Others who have provided feedback on my initial proposals: @richardreddy, @bitka, etc..
+5. Cara.

 - - -